slyt/osrs-highscores/README.md

 This is a hobby data analytics project based on the Old School Runescape (OSRS) highscores.

-It leverages the [osrs-highscores](https://pypi.org/project/osrs-highscores/) python package.
-Not to be confused with the [OSRS-Highscores](https://pypi.org/project/OSRS-Hiscores/) package which is not as fully features.

 ## How to setup environment